gopi-suvanam/scribbler/MANUAL.md

 7. [Special Functions](#special-functions)
 8. [Key-board Shortcuts](#key-board-shortcuts)
 ## Installing
-The tool does not require any special installation.
-It can be downloaded and used directly from file system by opening index.html.
-The folder can be put behind a websrver to serve statically.
+- The tool does not require any special installation.
+It can be downloaded/cloned from GitHub and used directly from file system by opening index.html.
+- The folder can be put behind a websrver to serve statically.
 There is no requirement of any backend framework (node/python etc).
-Some external libraries and features like WebRTC, Blockchain wallets may work only when the tool is hosted behind a server i.e. served through http and not as file:///.
+- Some external libraries and features like WebRTC, Blockchain wallets may work only when the tool is hosted behind a server i.e. served through http and not as file:///.
+- Github pages hosted version is available here: https://gopi-suvanam.github.io/jsnb/#
 ## Cells
 - The whole notebook is divided into cells.
 - Each cell can be of two types: html or code (JavaScript).